CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 Any river bar crossing is a potentially dangerous activity and requires good seamanship from both skipper and Crew.
 Here are some general rules about crossing the bar at Batemans Bay

+* Use a charted depth of 0.8m when computing the best time to cross
 * Check tides to ensure adequate water for Namadgi 3's 2.1m draft
 * The bar is best crossed on the flood approaching high tide
 * Make allowance the height of the sea waves on the bar.
 A 1m sea across the bar will reduce the effective water depth by 0.5m